alessio-cangini/capacity-of-2-hedgehogs/README.md

 ## TwoHedgehogs

-**TwoHedgehogs** is a Wolfram Language package for visualizing the boundary values of a Riemann map associated with a two-hedgehog domain.
+**TwoHedgehogs** is a Wolfram Language package.
 It provides functions for computing the modulus of the uniformization map on the unit circle, locating distinguished branch points, and producing an interactive graphics illustrating the construction.

-### Features

-The package includes functions to

-* compute the modulus of the uniformization map on the unit circle,
-* visualize the parameterization of the unit circle,
-* visualize the corresponding two-hedgehog domain,
-* plot the boundary modulus as a function of the parameter, and
-* interactively explore the construction through a `Manipulate` interface.

 ### Repository Contents